Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 What is the purpose of the Facilities Arrangements for Trade Unions and Professional Organisations Policy?

-The Facilities Arrangements for Trade Unions and Professional Organisations Policy supports accredited representatives who request to be released from their jobs to undertake partnership duties or trade union activities.
+The Facilities Arrangements for Trade Unions and Professional Organisations Policy supports accredited representatives who request release from their jobs to undertake partnership duties or trade union activities.

 The policy provides a framework to support: